VisualFP/docs/SA/design_concept/content/design/non_functional_requirements.typ

         Since VisualFP targets students who want to learn functional programming, the learning effort shouldn't be on the tool itself but on functional concepts.
     ],
-    "Usability Tests with a user without experience in functional programming", "A user without experience in functional programming understands how to use VisualFP within 2 hours", "Keep the design of VisualPF simple; offer help buttons on more complex blocks" )
+    "Usability Tests with a user without experience in functional programming", "A user without experience in functional programming understands how to use VisualFP within 1 hour", "Keep the design of VisualPF simple; offer help buttons on more complex blocks" )